Endeavour Hills: History

 The land in the area was home firstly to the Aboriginal people and was later settled by Europeans, who came after the 1830s.
 They mainly used the land for farming and cattle runs.

 The earliest landowner of the area was Thomas Herbert Power who had owned the area from the 1850s extending from Power Road, almost to Berwick and north to Heatherton Road.
 The suburb was named after Captain James Cook's ship, 'The Endeavour'.
 Other suggested names at the time included Pine Hill and Piney Ridge, due to the number of pine trees in the area.
 In 1970, the name 'Endeavour Hills' was coined in honour of the two hundredth anniversary of Captain James Cook's arrival in Botany Bay.
 The estate was officially opened in 1974 under this name.

-In 1974 houses, shops, schools and parks began to be established.
+In 1974, houses, shops, schools and parks began to be established.

 The suburb as known today began with the development of a small housing estate named Endeavour Hills.
 The estate was designed to have its own community services for every-day living, such as its own leisure centre, shopping centre, library, medical centres, child care centres, kindergartens, public and private schools.
 The suburb was created with plenty of parkland, bike paths, and safe playing areas for children.
 The developers of Endeavour Hills aimed to attract people by offering families a neighbourly and spacious place to live.
 The catch phrase was 'a better place to live' where everything looked green and the land looked like a sort of paradise.

 The original estate sales office was located in what is now the Joseph Banks Medical Centre.
 A statue of explorer James Cook stood outside; new streets were named around the explorer James Cook, his ship the Endeavour, and fellow sailors and explorers.
 These include James Cook Drive, Thomas Mitchell Drive, Matthew Flinders Avenue, John Fawkner Drive, Arthur Phillip Drive and others.

 Endeavour Hills Post Office opened on 5 September 1983.

+On 24 September 2014, an 18-year-old man, Numan Haider, was shot and killed by police outside Endeavour Hills police station after Haider attacked the police officers.

+In May 2023, local resident Monique Lezsak was stabbed to death.
+Her daughter was also injured in the incident.